These 12 States Have The Highest Homelessness Rates

 California

-As for what's driving the record-breaking increase across this state, the root cause is quite startling in its simplicity.
+As for what's driving the record-breaking increase across the state, the root cause is quite startling in its simplicity.
 For many California residents, a sudden loss of income was enough to put them on a near-immediate path to homelessness.
 This was determined by a detailed study released by UC San Francisco.
 Even more harrowing, some admitted that having access to as little as $300 more could have been enough to keep them housed.

 New York